International Stroke Research Fellowship Program

 International Stroke Research Fellowship

-The Department of Neuroscience at The Medical University of South Carolina offers one or two year international stroke research fellowship in the Stroke Neurology Division and The Comprehensive Stroke and Cerebrovascular Center.
+The Department of Neurology at The Medical University of South Carolina offers a one or two year international stroke research fellowship in the Stroke Neurology Division and The Comprehensive Stroke and Cerebrovascular Center.
 The fellowship aims to provide one year of training in both clinic (observation only) and research to a neurologist or stroke neurologist who resides outside of the USA.
 We especially welcome applicants from developing countries.

 The MUSC Stroke Faculty (both clinical and research faulty) includes world-renowned vascular neurologists, neurointensivists, neurointerventionalists, neurosurgeons, emergency physicians, stroke epidemiologists and stroke recovery scientists.
 The MUSC Stroke Center is a major stroke tertiary referral center for the State of South Carolina and is also the hub of a 14 site state-wide tele-stroke network.
 The Extramural funding to the Stroke Neurology Division has exceeded $32 million from 2008-2012.